putuoka/c4it-blog/content/posts/2020/036-integration-tests/article.md

 ---
 title: "How to run integration tests for .NET API"
 path: "/blog/integration-tests-for-dotnet-api"
-tags: ["Tests", "dotNET", "CSharp" , "MainArticle"]
+tags: ["Tests", "dotNET", "CSharp", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "Integration tests are useful to check if multiple components fit together well.
 How can you test your APIs?
 And how can you mock dependencies?"
 created: 2020-08-11
 updated: 2020-08-11
 ---

 You already write Unit tests, right?